msavita-cloud/AIFoundry/README.md

 | **Use Case**   | Writing text, recognizing objects in photos, speech-to-text conversion.            | Enhancing accuracy and responsiveness in human-computer interactions, generating content that includes both text and images. |

 **Prerequisites**
-Azure Subscription with access to Azure AI Foundry.
+Azure Subscription with access to Azure AI Foundry.<br>
-Azure AI Foundry deployed and ready with a model.
+Azure AI Foundry deployed and ready with a model..<br>
-Azure Identity Library and Azure AI Project SDK installed:
+Azure Identity Library and Azure AI Project SDK installed:.<br>

+pip install azure-ai-projects azure-identity